 If your shares are held in street name, your broker or other nominee has enclosed a proxy card for you to use to direct it how to vote your shares and may also provide additional voting instructions.
 Please instruct your broker or other nominee how to vote your shares using the form of proxy you received from it or otherwise in accordance with the voting instructions you receive.
 Please return your completed proxy to your broker or other nominee or contact the person responsible for your account so that your vote can be counted.
-If your broker or other nominee permits you to provide voting instructions via the Internet or by telephone, you may vote that was as well.
-You are also invited to attend the 2020 Annual Meeting.
-Yet, since you are not the shareholder of record, you may not vote these shares in person at the meeting unless you follow the instructions below under "How do I obtain admission to the 2020 Annual Meeting?".
+If your broker or other nominee permits you to provide voting instructions via the Internet or by telephone, you may vote that way as well.

-Voting instructions relating to shares of our common stock held in the Occidental Petroleum Corporation Savings Plan and the Oxy Vinyls Savings Plan must be received no later than 11:59 p.m., Central Time, on the date that is two days prior to the 2020 Annual Meeting, so that the trustee of the plan (who votes the shares on behalf of plan participants) has adequate time to tabulate the voting instructions.
-Shares held in the Occidental Petroleum Corporation Savings Plan that are not voted or for which the trustee does not receive timely voting instructions will be voted by the trustee as directed by our Pension and Retirement Plan Administrative Committee, and shares held in the Oxy Vinyls Savings Plan that are not voted or for which the trustee does not receive timely voting instructions will be voted by the trustee does not receive timely voting instructions will not be voted by the trustee.
+Voting instructions relating to shares of our common stock held in the Occidental Petroleum Corporation Savings Plan, Anadarko Employee Savings Plan and the Oxy Vinyls Savings Plan must be received no later than 11:59 p.m., Central Time, on the date that is two days prior to the 2020 Annual Meeting, so that the trustee of the plan (who votes the shares on behalf of plan participants) has adequate time to tabulate the voting instructions.
+Shares held in the Occidental Petroleum Corporation Savings Plan that are not voted or for which the trustee does not receive timely voting instructions will be voted by the trustee as directed by our Pension and Retirement Plan Administrative Committee, and shares held in the Oxy Vinyls Savings Plan that are not voted or for which the trustee does not receive timely voting instructions will be voted by the trustee does not receive timely voting instructions will not be voted by law, shares held in the Anadarko Employee Savings Plan that are not voted or for which the trustee does not receive timely voting instructions will not be voted by the trustee.